-> #1 in Sleep Product Research

 What You Need To Know

-The density of memory foam often determines many mattress characteristics as well as any differences between memory foam mattress brands / models.
-You can learn much about a memory foam mattress simply by knowing its density.
-(To learn the density of many popular memory foam mattresses, see the memory foam mattress ratings – summary.)
+The density of memory foam often determines many mattress characteristics.
+In other words, you can often learn much about a memory foam mattress simply by knowing its density.
+(To learn the density of many foam mattresses, see memory foam mattress ratings.)

 What is memory foam density?